 On March 17, 2020, Sweden introduced a travel ban as a result of the ongoing spread of the coronavirus.
-The travel ban entered into effect on March 19 and has been extended to June 30, 2020.
-Persons who have a residence permit or right of residence in Sweden, and who are to return home, are exempted from the ban.
-Thus, at present, we recommend that newly employed and/or newly admitted third-country nationals, with new residence or work permits, not travel to Sweden, as they may be denied entry.
+The travel ban entered into effect on March 19 and has been extended several times; it is currently extended until October 31, 2020.
+Persons who have a residence permit or right of residence in Sweden are however exempted from the ban.

 Contact the LU Migration Coordinator